 Approved as an American National Standard April 24, 2020.

 All rights reserved.
 No part of this publication may be reproduced in any form, in any electronic retrieval system, or otherwise without prior written permission of the IES.

 Published by the Illuminating Engineering Society, 120 Wall Street, New York, New York 10005.

-IES Standards and Guides are developed through committee consensus and produced by the IES Office in New York.
+IES Standards are developed through committee consensus and produced by the IES Office in New York.
 Careful attention is given to style and accuracy.
-If any errors are noted in this document, please forward them to Brian Liebel, Director of Standards and Research, at the above address for verification and correction.
+If any errors are noted in this document, please forward them to Brian Liebel, Director of Standards, at email@example.com or the above address for verification and correction.
 The IES welcomes and urges feedback and comments.

 IES publications are developed through the consensus standards development process approved by the American National Standards Institute.
 This process brings together volunteers representing varied viewpoints and interests to achieve consensus on lighting recommendations.
 While the IES administers the process and establishes policies and procedures to promote fairness in the development of consensus, it makes no guaranty or warranty as to the accuracy or completeness of any information published herein.
 The IES disclaims liability for any injury to persons or property or other damages of any nature whatsoever, whether special, indirect, consequential or compensatory, directly or indirectly resulting from the publication, use of, or reliance on this document.

 In issuing and making this document available, the IES is not undertaking to render professional or other services for or on behalf of any person or entity.
 Nor is the IES undertaking to perform any duty owed by any person or entity to someone else.
 Anyone using this document should rely on his or her own independent judgment or, as appropriate, seek the advice of a competent professional in determining the exercise of reasonable care in any given circumstances.